lucabriguglia/OpenCQRS/docs/Command-Validation.md

 # Command Validation

-Kledex can automatically call a validation service before a command is sent to the command handler.
+OpenCQRS can automatically call a validation service before a command is sent to the command handler.
 In order to do that a validation provider needs to be installed and configured as described [here](Configuration#validation).
 You can configure to validate all commands by setting the option _ValidateCommands_ to _true_ when registering the main package as described [here](Configuration#main) or on a case by case basis by setting the _ValidateCommand_ property to _true_ at the command level:

 ```C#
 public class CreateProduct : DomainCommand<Product>